rubyworks/rulebow/README.md

 And there you go.
 Ergo, in a hot minute!

-## A Couple of Extra Minutes
+## A Few More Minutes

-As the capable Ruby programmer, it probable doesn't require much explination to understand the above code and what happend when you ran it.
+As the capable Ruby programmer, it probable doesn't require much explanation to understand the above code and what happened when you ran it.
 Just the same it can help to go over it with the proper terminology.
 Of course, the rules in our example are simplistic and they make some basic assumptions about a project, so you will want to modify these to suite your